yuvalchemke/-Hydrophonics---Monitoring-and-Balance-by-detection/README.md

 Nutrient solutions used for soilless culture should have a pH between 5 to 6 (usually 5.5), so the pH in the root environment is maintained between 6 to 6.5.
 This is the pH range at which nutrients are most readily available to plants.

+<ins>Temprature</ins>

+Nutrient solution temperature influences several important variables, foremost of which are oxygen solubility and plant metabolic processes.
+With rising temperatures, the rate of metabolic reactions occurring in the plants will increase.

+The temperature of the nutrient solution is generally optimum between 15.5° and 24°.
+Some plants such as lettuce, alstroemeria and strawberries like it near the lower end, whereas tomatoes, cucumbers and cannabis do best near 24°